 The 47th GST Council meeting was held on the 28th and 29th of June 2022 in Chandigarh.
 Union Finance Minister Smt.
 Nirmala Sitharaman led the meeting while the Union Minister of State for Finance Shri Pankaj Choudhary, alongside Finance Ministers from all States and Union Territories attended the discussion.
 The meeting mainly covered the topics of taxation.

-This blog thoroughly explores the details of the 47th GST Council meeting, giving a complete overview of its decisions and how they might affect taxpayers, businesses, and the overall Indian economy.
-Dive into this analysis to understand the significant and widespread impact of the 47th GST Council meeting on India’s economic landscape.
+Moreover, it explains how these decisions might affect taxpayers, businesses, and the overall Indian economy.
+Additionally, this analysis allows readers to understand the significant and widespread impact of the 47th GST Council meeting on India’s economic landscape.

 Highlights of the 47th GST Council Meeting